guilhemmarchand/trackme/docs/configuration.rst

    :align: center
    :width: 1200px

-Choosing which mode complies with your requirements all depends on how deep and how granular you need to be monitoring data hosts, many users will be happy with the default mode and would use the granular mode for specific entities, others will need to ensure to track hosts in a very precised way, your choice!
+Choosing which mode complies with your requirements all depends on how deep and how granular you need to be monitoring data hosts, many users will be happy with the default mode and would use the granular mode for specific entities, others will need to ensure to track hosts in a very detailed way, your choice!

 TrackMe Metric Hosts - Define what works for you
 ------------------------------------------------